radumarias/rencfs/docs/readme/Testing.md

 Here are some ways you can do it.

-## Testing in VSCode in browser and locally
+## Testing in browser or in local VSCode

+This will create a Codespace instance on GitHub, which is a Linux container, so we will be able to test in it.
+Instance config is 2 CPUs and 4 GB RAM.
+You have 120 CPU hours per month free for Codespace, which means 60 hours for that instance.
+We will connect to it from yhe browser of local VSCode.

 ### First setup